Danetello/Automod_txt/readme.md

   - In `./Database/resources.py`, the following needs to be edit.
     - Set the `ue_ver` variable in `line 4` to your version of UE4 if you use a different version than UE4.27.
     - Set the `tool_executable` variable in `line 30` to the absolute file path of your install directory for the UAssetGUI application.
 Note: This is only the folder path and you should not include the .exe in the path.
-  - You will need to export the style files, using [FModel](https://fmodel.app/), in both .uasset and .json format.
+  - You will need to export the style files, using [FModel](https://fmodel.app/), in .uasset format.

 - To edit .locres files, the following is required.